THUNLP-MT/Brote/README.md

 This repo includes codes and examples for paper [Browse and Concentrate: Comprehending Multimodal Content via prior-LLM Context Fusion](https://arxiv.org/pdf/2402.12195.pdf).
 ## Activities

-1. [2024-03-18] Brote-IM-XXL model released, please download from this [link](https://huggingface.co/wangphoebe/Brote-IM-XXL); sample test scripts released (will be updated soon).
+1. [2024-04-18] Code and cases for data generation released.
+The generated data are used for pretraining.
-2. [2024-02-26] Project released.
+2. [2024-03-18] Brote-IM-XXL model released, please download from this [link](https://huggingface.co/wangphoebe/Brote-IM-XXL); sample test scripts released (will be updated soon).
-3. [2024-04-18] Code and cases for data generation released.
+3. [2024-02-26] Project released.

 ## Framework
 We propose a paradigm **Bro**wse and Concentra**te** (**Brote**) for incorporating multimodal context before feeding features into the LLM, together with two approaches to implement our paradigm, Brote-EX and Brote-IM.
 The model structures are shown in the following figure.